marcuspimenta/Battleship-Game/README.md

 <p align="center"> <img src="imagens/battleship_window.png"/> </p>

 ##About
-Implement the Battleships Game using sockets as communication.
+Implement the Battleship Game using sockets as communication.
 One of the users is the server connection and the other the client.
 Users can also exchange messages through a chat.

 ##Start the game